vickmuir/Backup/restore-backup.md

 4. Click **Run Restore**.
 5. Select a restore source.
 6. Select **Restore from a single safeset** or **Restore from the safeset entered in the textbox below**.
 Both options have the same effect.
-7. Select a backup version or enter the safeset number (The safeset number is the first number in the drop-down selection)
+7. Select a backup version or enter the safeset number (The safeset number is the first number in the list)
 8. Enter the encryption password.
 9. Click **Next** to continue.
 10. Select the check boxes next to the files and directories that you want to include, then click **Include** to save your choices.